first published in 2002

 Online speech therapy is not new

-Telehealth is ubiquitous now in our third, year of a public health emergency.
+Telehealth is ubiquitous since the public health emergency.
 By now, most people have had a successful doctor’s appointment via their home computer or smartphone.
 But what about online speech therapy as a rehabilitation tool for ongoing speech therapy visits?
 Naturally, most people would have some questions regarding its effectiveness and whether or not it’s a good fit.

 For some background, telehealth or telepractice, for speech therapy has been around for many years.
 Telepractice was officially recognized as an appropriate and approved method of delivery for speech therapy in 2005 by the national accrediting board of speech pathologists (ASHA).
 The global pandemic of the past two years has merely catapulted this delivery model to the mainstream.
 Learn more from ASHA's beautifully made youtube video about telepractice.